A1rPun/castle-crashers-resource/Levels/DesertChase.md

 ## <a name="enemy-manip"></a>Enemy AI manipulation

 Park the camels that spawned in the first wave to the left-most side of the level.
 This way the second and third wave AI won't go out of the screen looking for camels, they will look to move into your juggle instead.

+## <a name="camel-mount"></a>Mount camel

+Press J and immediately press H to get on a camel quickly.
+You can also H-dash into the mount to get on it quickly.
+Tornado characters can use their airnado to get on a mount quickly.

 ## <a name="camel-dry"></a>Camel dry mouth